piotrwicijowski/secret-santa/04_azure_functions_ctd/Detailed/README.md

 1. Connect to the "common blob container" - let's call it the Xmas tree
 2. Connect to the "private blob container" - this one we will call the stocking
-3. List all of the blobs/gifts in it
+3. List all of the blobs/gifts in xmastree
 4. Choose a random gift from the list
 5. "Move" it to the stocking